Chevrolet Colorado Insurance Rates

 Want to start comparison shopping for Chevy Colorado insurance costs today?
 Enter your ZIP code in our free tool above.

-Average auto insurance rates for a Chevrolet Colorado are $1,222 annually including full coverage.
-Comprehensive costs approximately $254, collision costs $438, and liability is estimated at $372.
-Liability-only coverage costs approximately $438 a year, with high-risk coverage costing around $2,634.
-Teenage drivers receive the highest rates at $4,604 a year or more.
+U.S. average insurance rates for a Chevrolet Colorado are $1,222 a year with full coverage.
+Comprehensive costs on average $254, collision insurance costs $438, and liability coverage costs $372.
+A policy with just liability insurance costs as little as $438 a year, and coverage for high-risk drivers costs around $2,634.
+Teenage drivers pay the highest rates at up to $4,604 a year.

 Average premium for full coverage: $1,222

-Includes $500 comprehensive and collision deductibles, 30/60 liability coverage, and includes medical and UM/UIM coverage.
-Rates are averaged for all 50 U.S. states and for all Colorado models.
+These estimates include $500 comprehensive and collision deductibles, 30/60 bodily injury liability limits, and includes UM/UIM and medical coverage.
+Estimates are averaged for all U.S. states and for all Colorado models.

 Use the form below to get customized rates for your location.